Cultures of Programming

 Image credits

-Cultures of programming contribute to shared entities, argue about the nature of programming, but also struggle for control over basic programming methodologies and concepts—like the idea of object-oriented programming.
+Cultures of programming contribute to shared entities, argue about the nature of programming, but also struggle for control over core programming methodologies and concepts—like the idea of object-oriented programming.

 Background graphics